KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_005_BuffersBufferViewsAccessors.md

 ### Data contents

 An `accessor` also contains `min` and `max` properties that summarize the contents of their data.
-They are the component-wise minimun and maximum values of all data elements that are contained in the accessor.
+They are the component-wise minimum and maximum values of all data elements that are contained in the accessor.
 For the case of vertex positions, the `min` and `max` properties thus define the *bounding box* of an object.
 This can be useful for prioritizing downloads, or for visibility detection.
 In general, this information is also useful for storing and processing *quantized* data that is dequantized at runtime, by the renderer, but details of this quantization are beyond the scope of this tutorial.

 Previous: [Scenes and Nodes](gltfTutorial_004_ScenesNodes.md) | [Table of Contents](README.md) | Next: [Simple Animation](gltfTutorial_006_SimpleAnimation.md)